imposter404/Inventory-Management-System/README.md

 With Dashbord to visualise sell records with Profit and loss displayed in graph format for easy interpretation.

 Features ✅:
-- Billing System
+- Billing System :page_with_curl:
 - Inventory Tracker
 - Invoice Generator
 - Sell Records
 - Product Records
-- Dashbord
+- Dashbord :clipboard:
-- Data visualisation
+- Data visualisation :chart_with_upwards_trend: